mnshellgren/dmconsulting-netlify/src/pages/services/services.md

 On stage, I inspire people to embrace the digital era, including upgrading their leadership.
 I do speecheds in both swedish and engligh.
 I also moderate conferences, live or in digital format, to support a great experience for the audience .

-Referens customer: Fonus, (Ingenjörsvetenskapsakademin (IVA), Ericsson, Samhall, Trygg Hansa
+Referens customers: Fonus, Ingenjörsvetenskapsakademin (IVA), Ericsson, Samhall, Trygg Hansa, Vattenfall

 ###